Changes to the yesterday report are marked.

 - Republika Srpska declared state of emergency; in force as of 3 April 2020.

-- In Banja Luka and certain other towns in Republika Srpska, infected persons are placed in the isolation facilities.
+- In Banja Luka (Republika Srpska), infected persons are placed in facilities for isolation.

 - Publication of the identity (name and address) of persons who have breached home isolation measures; people who breached isolation measures to be isolated in quarantine facilities.